zk2172-columbia/constellation-dataset/README.md

 ## Training and Inference

 We provide the training script, including the set of augmentations with all parameters, under training/.
-The script trains all models in the paper.

 #### Dataset Configuration